COVID-19 Information for Utah

 Governor Gary Herbert announced a state of emergency on March 6.

-- Scope: The order is effective immediately and temporarily suspends eviction proceedings.
+- Scope: The order is effective immediately and temporarily suspends eviction proceedings for nonpayment of rent.
 It applies only to individuals who have suffered wage or job loss as a result of COVID-19, have undergone self-isolation or quarantine in compliance with an order issued by the Utah Department of Health or a local health department, or have tested positive for COVID-19.
 The order does not prohibit eviction for reasons outside of non-payment of rent by a resident meeting the above criteria or create, require, or imply rent forgiveness.
 Residents remain responsible for all rent pursuant to the rental agreement.
 See the press release here.

 - COVID-19 Related Impact Requirement: Yes.
 The order applies only to individuals who have suffered wage or job loss as a result of COVID-19, have undergone self-isolation or quarantine in compliance with an order issued by the Utah Department of Health or a local health department, or have tested positive for COVID-19.